 Various pharyngeal surgical procedures that alter the structure of the palate and sometimes the uvula have been developed for obstructive sleep apnea.
 Some are also useful for nonapneic snoring.

 Uvulopalatopharyngoplasty involves remodeling the uvula, palate, and pharyngeal walls to increase the size of the airway.
-It can be effective for snoring, although effects may not last beyond a few years.
-It is an inpatient procedure requiring general anesthesia; thus, its usefulness for snoring alone is limited.
+It can be effective for snoring, although effects may not last beyond a few years (1).
+It is an inpatient procedure requiring general anesthesia; thus, its justification for snoring alone is limited (2).
+It is also now used less frequently than procedures that are less aggressive.

 Therefore, a number of outpatient palate-altering procedures requiring only a local anesthetic have been developed:

-Laser-assisted uvuloplasty is less invasive than uvulopalatopharyngoplasty.
-Although some patients report benefit, its usefulness in treating snoring has not been proved.
+• Laser-assisted uvuloplasty is less invasive than uvulopalatopharyngoplasty.
+Although some patients report benefit, benefits tend to wane over time (3) and its long-term usefulness in treating snoring has not been proved.

-For radiofrequency ablation, a probe is used to introduce thermal energy into the soft palate.
-Studies have shown its usefulness for snoring, but further study is needed.
+• For radiofrequency ablation, a probe is used to introduce thermal energy into the soft palate.
+Small studies have shown its usefulness for snoring, but further study is needed.

-Palatal implants, made of polyethylene, can be placed into the soft palate to stiffen it.
+• Palatal implants, made of polyethylene, can be placed into the soft palate to stiffen it.
 Three small implants are used.
-Their usefulness for snoring alone has not been proved and these implants can extrude.
+Their usefulness for snoring alone has not been proved (4), and the implants can extrude.

 Key Points

-Only some snorers have obstructive sleep apnea (OSA), but most patients who have OSA snore.
+• Only some patients who snore have obstructive sleep apnea (OSA), but most patients who have OSA snore.

-Recommend general measures to reduce snoring (eg, avoiding alcohol and sedating drugs, sleeping with the head elevated, losing weight).
+• Recommend general measures to reduce snoring (eg, avoiding alcohol and sedating drugs, sleeping with the head elevated or in the lateral decubitus position, losing weight).

-Consider specific measures such as mandibular advancement devices, uvulopalatopharyngoplasty, palate-altering procedures, and CPAP to treat snoring due to OSA.
+• Consider specific measures such as mandibular advancement devices, palate-altering procedures, and CPAP to treat snoring due to OSA.